 At Groton Wellness we work hard to identify the root causes of these growth alterations, looking specifically at diet and specific allergy triggers.
 Working closely with allergists, MDs, and pediatric specialists, our aim is to restore proper growth.

 Speed of recognition and treatment are the keys to success.
 The faster the nasal airway is opened, the better the treatment outcome.
 Facially, a child matures very quickly, most critical growth completed before the age of 10.
 Corrections after growth is complete are more prone to failure and relapse.
 Also, these early childhood growth problems can lay the groundwork for more severe medical conditions in later life – the most serious being Obstructive Sleep Apnea (OSA) and Temporomandibular Disorders (TMD).

-All orthodontic/cranial orthopedic treatment at our center begins with a thorough diagnosis which includes an examination, dental/bite impressions, facial and dental pictures, low dose x-rays, and a detailed computer-aided assessment of key structures of the face, jaws and teeth.
+All orthodontic treatment at our center begins with a thorough diagnosis which includes an examination, dental/bite impressions, facial and dental pictures, low dose x-rays, and a detailed computer-aided assessment of key structures of the face, jaws and teeth.

 The growing patient:

 It is usually advantageous to treat the growing patient in phases.
 Phase One helps redirect growth more favorably, followed by a retention phase during which we wait for all of the remaining permanent teeth to grow into place.
 Once all the permanent teeth have erupted we reevaluate to determine if a second phase is necessary.
-Phase Two treatment is commonly shorter in duration compared with traditional orthodontics, and is often not required at all.
+Phase Two treatment is commonly shorter in duration when there has been Phase One treatment and in some cases may not be required.

 The Benefits Of Early Intervention